Expect to see regular contributions about the goings-on at the Calgary Chess Club.

 2018 World Seniors Championship

 I recently travelled to Bled, Slovenia to play in the World Seniors Over 50 tournament.
 Although I didn't play well, I still managed to gain 27 rating points.
 Fellow Canadian Michael Dougherty gained 52 points.
 Overall the Canadians gained a tonne of rating points out of the event.
 I always remember GM Joel Benjamin saying he was underrated.
 When asked he stated that everyone is underrated in North America.
-I can definitely concur with such a statement and anyone who wants to have a rating boost just has to play in foreign tournaments because hundreds of rating points are available for free.

 Anything goes!
 We are looking for contributions with an instructional angle.
 Played a nice game lately?
 Travelled to an interesting event out of town?
 Read a good book on the Catalan?
 Let the rest of the members know about it.
 And you don't have to be a top player either to publish something worthwhile.
 Even better if you include an annotated ChessBase file with your article.
 Got an idea?